johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

      # cdk bootstrap aws://123456789012/us-east-1 --app ''
      ```

-6. [Docker](https://docs.docker.com/get-docker/) version 20+.
+6. [Docker](https://docs.docker.com/get-docker/) version 20+ installed and running.
 (This should be pre-installed in Cloud9.)
 Authenticate Docker for public ECR registries
    ```
    docker --version
    ```